“Sunlight is said to be the best of disinfectants; electric light the most efficient policeman,” said Justice Louis Brandeis.

 I received a degree in Broadcast Journalism and Political Science from the University of Southern California.
 Fight On Trojans!

 I’m married to my college sweetheart.
-He is a financial aid manager at UT Dallas.
+He works at UT Dallas.
 Since he has a Master’s in finance, and a passion for the news, he often helps me wade through budgets, and public expense reports.